Shanksville Volunteer Fire Department: September 11 terrorist attacks

 On September 11, 2001, the Shanksville Volunteer Fire Department responded to the United Airlines Flight 93 crash scene to search for survivors.
 They found a smoking crater 8 ft to 10 ft deep, and 30 ft to 50 ft wide.
 None of the 44 people on board survived.
 Flight 93 was one of four airliners hijacked that day as part of the al-Qaeda terror attack on the United States.
 It is widely held that the Flight 93 hijackers intended to use the aircraft to attack the United States Capitol building in Washington, DC.

+Before the crash - the fire department's assistant chief, Rick King, was off-duty and on the phone with his sister in Lambertsville.
+His sister told him about the sound of a jet engine flying overhead.
+Rick walked out on his porch to hear the impact and see a plume of black smoke.

-Assistant chief Rick King, was one of the first on scene - accompanied by firefighters Keith Custer, Merle Flick and Robert Kelly - within seven or eight minutes.
-He was later joined by Chief Terry Shaffer and Somerset County coroner Wallace "Wally" Miller.
-King also ordered at least five other local companies, including the county hazmat unit, to the crash site.
+After witnessing the crash, Rick drove into Shanksville to his family-owned store, grabbed his firefighting gear and headed to the fire station, where he informs the dispatcher "This is a large jetliner, probably related to what’s going on [in New York and Washington]" and, along with three on-duty firefighters - Keith Custer, Merle Flick and Robert Kelly - arrived at the crash site within seven or eight minutes.
+They would later be joined by Chief Terry Shaffer and county coroner Wallace "Wally" Miller.
+King also requested the assistance of several additional fire departments - namely from Stoystown, Berlin, Central City and Hooversville.

-Knowing it would be an active crime scene, firefighters extinguished fires and gathered debris from the plane using driptorches, rakes and shovels, until FBI officials from Pittsburgh arrived on-scene at around 2pm, the firefighters joined the Pennsylvania State Police in securing the crash site as they investigated.
+Knowing it would be an active crime scene, firefighters extinguished fires and gathered debris from the plane using portable water packs, rakes and shovels, until FBI officials from Pittsburgh arrived on-scene at around 2pm, the firefighters joined the Pennsylvania State Police in securing the crash site as they investigated.

+After 10 hours at the crash site, Shanksville firefighters returned to their station at 8:45 PM.
+They were on standby at the crash site for the next 13 days and later attended the memorial service for the victims, organized by United Airlines, on September 17th and 20th, 2001, respectively.